Privacy notice planned maintenance

 We collect your information for the following purposes:

-- Personal details are used to identify you
+- personal details, to identify you

-- Health information is used to assess your needs
+- health information, to assess your needs

 Who we might share your information with

 We may share your information with external contractors who are working for us to provide maintenance.
 We have data sharing agreements with these contractors which strictly control how they store and use your personal information.
 We are allowed to do this under the Housing Act 1985 and the Housing Construction and Regeneration Act 1996.

 The information you provide is used for us to execute our public duty under:

 - The Housing Act 1985

 We will only share your name and contact details with our external contractors.
 Your health and financial information is not shared with anyone.